-Madeleine Reeves is a social anthropologist with wide-ranging interests in borders, labour migration, sovereignty, time, and social reproduction.
+Madeleine Reeves is a social anthropologist interested in borders, labour migration, sovereignty, time, and social reproduction.
 She joined COMPAS and the Institute for Social and Cultural Anthropology in January 2022 from the University of Manchester, where she taught for fourteen years.

-Second, she has sought to bring a critical anthropological voice to interdisciplinary debates about the intersections between infrastructure, immobility and intercommunal conflict and co-existence.
-For this work she has drawn upon periodic return fieldwork to the border villages of the Ferghana valley where she has examined the progressive militarisation and socio-spatial transformation of a region of disputed territory through the construction of politically contentious ‘bypass roads’ and border settlements for ethnic Kyrgyz ‘returnees’ from Tajikistan.
+Second, she has sought to bring a critical anthropological voice to interdisciplinary debates about the intersections between infrastructure, immobility, inter-communal conflict, and co-existence.
+For this work, she has drawn upon periodic return fieldwork to the border villages of the Ferghana Valley, where she has examined the progressive militarisation and socio-spatial transformation of a region of disputed territory through the construction of politically contentious ‘bypass roads’ and border settlements for ethnic Kyrgyz ‘returnees’ from Tajikistan.

 Third, building on RCUK and Nuffield-funded post-doctoral research, she has conducted ethnographic research since 2009 on transnational labour migration from Central Asia to Russia and with the Kyrgyz diaspora in Russia, joining scholars who have sought to bring considerations of value, ethics and intergenerational care to our analysis of mobile and transnational life.

 She is currently working on two projects:

 1) With Dr Jeanne Féaux de la Croix – completing a major handbook of Central Asian anthropology for the Routledge Worlds series

 2) With funding from a Wellcome Trust Investigator Award in the Social Sciences – developing new research on the linkages between labour migration and the economisation of reproductive capacity in the post-Soviet space.